Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Background and related work

 \subsubsection{Data minimization}

-For Type I data (features used for personalization), we can achieve data minimization by leaving all of the features used for personalization (e.g., user embeddings and historical content interaction behaviors) on the user's device.
-This data can be accessed during training using federated learning techniques, such as FedAvg \citep{mcmahan2017communication}.
-The data will also need to be accessed at inference time as inputs to the (on-device) production personalization model.
+Data minimization for Type I data (the features used for personalization, e.g., age, gender, location, this user's historical content engagement records, etc.) can be achieved by leaving all such data on the user's device.
+This data can be accessed to train ML recommendation models using federated learning techniques, such as FedAvg \citep{mcmahan2017communication}.
+The data will also be accessed at inference time as inputs to the production personalized recommendation model, which can be done on the device.

-Similarly, data minimization can be achieved for Type II data (post-selection user engagement behaviors) by leaving the raw engagement data at the device and only collecting necessary summary statistics (e.g., the total number of clicks per piece of content).
+Similarly, data minimization can be achieved for Type II data (post-selection user engagement behaviors) by leaving the raw engagement data at the device and only collecting necessary summary statistics (e.g., the total number of clicks, downloads, etc. per piece of content).